 Tax advantaged – Many plans offer tax-deferred growth.

-Flexibility of options – Plans can be used for vocational-technical programs in addition to universities and colleges, and benefits can shared among family members.
+Flexibility of options – Plans can be used for some vocational-technical programs in addition to universities and colleges, and benefits can transferred to family members.

 I love this state, and I love college!
 Don’t you?
 I’m starting middle school this year, and I can’t wait to get into the classroom again, spreading my loud and clear message about saving for college!
 After all, I did start saving in kindergarten.
 Savings doesn’t just happen overnight, you know!